How Long does Car Battery Last Without Engine

 If your car battery is not being used, it may last up to a year without the engine running.
 However, if the battery is not properly maintained, it could last anywhere from six months to two years.
 The lifespan of a car battery depends on a number of factors, including how often the battery is charged and discharged, the climate conditions in which it’s stored, and what type of car it is.

-See also Why is My Car Engine Not Starting
+See also Where Can I Sell My Car Engine

 What to do if Your Car Battery is Dead?